Yelena Osipova (Russian activist): Style

 Osipova has a distinctive artistic style, gentle and fluid but also bold and sometimes cartoon-like.
 Her political placard is characterized by its satirical orientation, a response to "the issues of the day," but artistically it is close to the primitivism and originates in Andrei Rublev's and Dionisy's frescoes.
 In addition to political works, Osipova's work includes cityscapes, portraits, including portraits of children.
 Osipova's portraits are similar to those political posters, but differ from them in their greater emphasis on a person's personal history, nature, relationships, and self-perception.
 The artist's landscapes, often executed in the impressionistic style, are almost always filled with the presence of man, his detachment from everyday life and enjoyment of the beauty of the world around him.
-The center of all works of this kind is St. Petersburg, its recognizable views, panoramas and landmarks, the images of which practically transmit to the viewer the general mood of the city.
+The center of all works of this kind is Saint Petersburg, its recognizable views, panoramas and landmarks, the images of which practically transmit to the viewer the general mood of the city.

-Osipova's first-ever exhibition of her work took place in 2015 in St. Petersburg office of Open Russia.
+Osipova's first-ever exhibition of her work took place in 2015 in Saint Petersburg office of Open Russia.

 One of her exhibitions was described as "a cozy basement with uncomfortable images".
 It included one poster, showing a mother with a dead infant.
-The painting was about a Tajik boy named Umarali Nazarov, who died in St. Petersburg after being forcibly taken from his mother.
+The painting was about a Tajik boy named Umarali Nazarov, who died in Saint Petersburg after being forcibly taken from his mother.
 In 2019, the album "Standing Artist with Placard," named after a line from a poem by Mikhail Novitsky, was published.

-In 2021, an exhibition of Osipova's cityscapes on the theme of St. Petersburg was held at Anna Akhmatova Literary and Memorial Museum.
+In 2021, an exhibition of Osipova's cityscapes on the theme of Saint Petersburg was held at Anna Akhmatova Literary and Memorial Museum.